Nutrella Soyabean Sabzi| Recipe of Soyabean curry| How to make Soyabean sabzi

 Serve with steamed rice, some dry sabzi, chapati and sliced / rings of onions and some pickle.

-2) Add few tbsp of milk to water while soaking soya to remove the smell from soya chunks.
+1) Add few spoons of milk to water while soaking soya to remove the smell of protien from soya chunks.

-3) Squeeze off the water from soaked soya before adding to soya curry.
+2) Squeeze off all the water nicely from soaked soya before adding to soya curry.